apache/airflow/docs/security/access-control.rst

 **To access an endpoint, the user needs all permissions assigned to that endpoint**

 There are five default roles: Public, Viewer, User, Op, and Admin.
-Each one has the permissions of the preceeding role, as well as additional permissions.
+Each one has the permissions of the preceding role, as well as additional permissions.

 ================================================================================== ====== ================================================================= ============
 Stable API Permissions